Basker Docs

 Set the dates

 Fill in the Start Date and End Date with their Timezone pickers.
 The dates are the run as a whole; the individual showtimes are added as event instances later.
+See Start Date and End Date for worked examples.

 The right-hand sidebar has a Hide Start Time option for events that aren't yet on sale or whose start time isn't being announced.